Frequently Asked Questions

 What Do U.S. Citizens Need to Enter Croatia?

 A valid passport is required for travel to Croatia.
-EU regulations require that U.S. passport holders have at least six-month’s validity remaining on their passport when traveling to the Schengen Area.
+EU regulations require that U.S. passport holders have at least three month’s validity from the date of return remaining on their passport when traveling to the Schengen Area.

 Is It Safe to Travel to Croatia?